 Line of Credit vs. Personal Loan: Which Is Right for Me?

-A personal loan provides a lump sum of money that you’ll pay back in monthly installments, plus interest.
-Usually, you’ll begin to repay your loan about 30 days after the lender disburses (or sends you) your funds.
-Often, you can choose to receive your loan by direct deposit or paper check.
-In the case of debt consolidation, your lender may send your funds straight to your creditors.
+A personal loan provides a lump sum of money via direct deposit or check that you’ll pay back in monthly installments, plus interest.
+You’ll typically make your first payment about 30 days after the lender disburses (or sends you) your funds.
+In the case of debt consolidation, some lenders will send funds straight to your creditors.

 Personal loans are versatile and come with a wide range of loan amounts and terms.
 Your loan term is the length of time you have to pay back your loan.
 These span from 12 to 60 months, although some lenders offer 84-month terms (or longer).

 Some lenders specialize in bad credit loans, but personal loan requirements vary.
-You may find it hard to get a personal loan with a reasonable annual percentage rate (APR) if your credit score is lower than 640.
-If your loan offer has an APR above 36%, you might be facing a predatory lender.
+It will likely be hard to get a personal loan with a reasonable annual percentage rate (APR) if your credit score is lower than 580, the threshold for bad credit.

 Personal loan pros and cons